How often should you wash your sheets?

 Here’s how to avoid allergy symptoms, skin breakouts, and other issues that come from dirty bedding.

-Freshly made bed bathed in morning sunlight
+a bed with rumpled sheets lies bathed in bright morning sunlight

 Updated on May 5, 2023.